GitauHarrison/notes/02_django/03_templates.md

 </html>
 ```

 Now that we have this template ready, we need to add our `blog` application to the list of installed apps so that Django knows it needs to look there for the templates directory.
-To do this, it is recommended to add a our app configurations to our project's `settings.py` module.
-The app configurations is located inside `apps.py` module within the `blog` app.
+To do this, it is recommended to add our app configurations to our project's `settings.py` module.
+The app configurations are located inside `apps.py` module within the `blog` app.

 ![App configurations](/02_django/images/03_templates/app_config.png)